-As the title says, you do nothing about the users with ad-block.
-You simply learn to live with a loss of revenue for the sake of happy users.
+As the title says, you do nothing about the users with AdBlock.
+You simply learn to live with the loss of revenue for the sake of happy users.

 This is something a very popular site like Reddit does.
 They offer their users an ad-free experience for a small monthly fee.
 You can do this by adding a text link to your site below your ads saying want an ad-free experience?
 If the user clicks on that, they will be taken to a page where you can explain the details.
 See Reddit Gold page for example.

-Now that you know of the various approaches to dealing with users with adblock, let’s look at how we can do this.
+Now that you know of the various approaches to dealing with AdBlock users, let’s look at how we can do this.